gbarrios212/250px/README.md

 ### The Roost

+* Users can view a collection of recently posted photographs by other users they follow
-* Users can view a collection of photos organized by popularity (total likes, descending)
+* Users can view a collection of featured photos organized by popularity (total likes, descending)
 * Users can easily navigate to specific photo show page by clicking on photos
 * Users can view author name and photo title under each thumbnail
-* Photos adjust according to screen size
+* Photos rearrange to fill the screen